linco95/Luddis/README.md

 - sfml-window-d-2.dll
 - sfml-system-2.dll
 - sfml-system-d-2.dll
-To your debug folder (where the .exe is located)

 Download SFML 2.3.2 for visual c++ 12 32-bit if you're using Visual studio 2013.